-“It’s self-evident to me that if you cannot communicate well through writing, you probably cannot communicate well orally, either,” says Karl Elder, the college’s Fessler Professor of Creative Writing and Poet in Residence who has been at Lakeland for nearly four decades.
+“It’s self-evident to me that if you cannot communicate well through writing, you probably cannot communicate well orally, either,” says Karl Elder, the institution’s Fessler Professor of Creative Writing and Poet in Residence who has been at Lakeland for nearly four decades.
 “I’ve had people (in hiring positions) tell me, ‘Give me somebody who can write!’
 We prepare our students here well.”

 If you’re wondering what kind of career you can pursue after majoring in writing, Elder has a passionate response: “When a parent asks me, ‘What can my son or daughter do with a writing degree?’
 I say, ‘Any freaking thing they want!’
 You can go into just about anything.
 Writing provides tremendous preparation.”

 The writing major has been a staple at Lakeland for more than three decades, and Elder points out that recent graduates from the program enjoy careers in advertising, newspaper journalism, teaching at all levels, computer programming, corporate training, law, counseling, radio, industrial intel, information analysis and many more fields.